Matsue incident: Trial

-The first session of the trial began at the Matsue Regional Court on November 5, 1945.
+The first session of the trial began at the Matsue Regional Court on 5 November 1945.
 Accused were 15 members of the Japanese Empire Voluntary Army; the presiding judge was Tadatoshi Mitsuse.
 Okazaki was clad in traditional Japanese silk clothing.
 Finding American officers inside the court, Okazaki asked if the trial would be undertaken under the name of the Emperor, or the Americans.
 Mitsuse replied that the trial would take place under the name of the Emperor.
 Members of the Japanese Empire Voluntary Army took this seriously and admitted every fact of the crimes as true.
-On November 7, Okazaki stated the motives for their uprising.
+On 7 November, Okazaki stated the motives for their uprising.
 He wanted to remove senior statesmen and zaibatsu around the emperor, and wanted to establish a Shōwa Restoration cabinet.
-The summary of his statement on November 7 and 25 is:
+The summary of his statement on 7 and 25 November is:

 The prosecutor conceded that this incident derived from the loyalty of the group to the emperor and their patriotism.
 But as the imperial rescript had warned the Japanese people against rashness, the uprising was illegal.
 Any alleged patriotic conduct must be punished if it violates published imperial rescript.

 The two defense lawyers stated that this was a historic case.
 At the time of the uprising, Okazaki was under the observation of the special police and therefore the special police was partly responsible for what happened.
 The prosecutor side was the target of the uprising and justice could not be maintained.
 The prosecutor had wrongly blamed loyalty.
 The uprising took place after the end of the war, therefore, the accusation of "wartime" rioting could not be confirmed.

-The regional court concluded its work on December 20, and on May 2, 1947, the final judgement was made at the Daishin-in at the last stage of the Supreme Court proceedings.
+The regional court concluded its work on 20 December, and on 2 May 1947, the final judgement was made at the Daishin-in at the last stage of the Supreme Court proceedings.